BwithE/UpPy/README.md

 # http-upload
-A Python HTTP server that can receive files from remote machines.
+A Python HTTP server that runs on port 80 and receives files from remote machines.

-They will be uploaded into the current working directory that it is ran.
+They will be uploaded into the current working directory that it's ran.

-An easy way to trasnfer files without the need of SSH and compromising usernames.
+It's an easy way to trasnfer files without the need of SSH and compromising usernames.

+# USAGE
+`python3 upload-server.py`

+---
+# CLIENT USAGE
 - WINDOWS POWERSHELL UPLOAD COMMAND
 	- `Invoke-RestMethod -Uri <PYTHON_SERVER_IP> -Method Post -Form <PATH_TO_YOUR_FILE>`